The last thing anyone ever wants to hear are the words “you have a head gasket leak”.

-So, Your vehicle has started overheating and you cannot find the source of the overheating.
+So, your vehicle has started overheating, but you cannot find the source.

-So, A head gasket leak can be classified as either an external or internal leak.
-First of all, An internal leak can be worse that an external leak.
-Both require the same amount of work to fix, But internal leaks can be far worse.
-First, A head gasket is a simple seal between the surfaces of the engine block and the cylinder head(s).
+So, a head gasket leak can be classified as either an external or internal leak.
+First of all, an internal leak can be worse than an external leak.
+Both require the same amount of work to fix, but internal leaks can be far worse.
+First, a head gasket is a simple seal; between the surfaces of the engine block and the cylinder head(s).

 The Head Gasket Has Two Primary Purposes:

 - Sealing the combustion chamber; the head gasket helps contain the combustion process so, you can have a properly running engine.